-Council plays a significant role in encouraging environmental responsibility among local businesses, community groups, households and schools and has ongoing programmes that cover many aspects of ecologically sustainable development.
+Council plays a significant role in encouraging environmental responsibility among local businesses, community groups, households and schools and has ongoing programs that cover many aspects of ecologically sustainable development.

 Through internal planning and management, we are working hard to minimise the environmental impacts of our operations and protect environmentally sensitive areas.

 The following sections provide further information about what Council is doing to become more environmentally sustainable in its own operations.